 Anyway, the first was when I was going into my senior year of high school.
-I met Love 1 on a mission trip in Jamaica.
+I met the first boy I fell in love with on a mission trip in Jamaica.
 He was family friends with my godmother who was bringing her confirmation class on this trip, and by some odd stroke of luck, I got to tag along.

-When I met this boy, we clicked almost instantly.
-I’d never felt anything like it before.
-I had never been on a date or in a relationship.
+When I met this him, we clicked almost instantly.
+I’d never experienced anything like it before.
+I had never been on dates or in a relationship.
 This was completely new territory.

-Or maybe it was the universe sending me this boy to teach me about love so that I’d finally understand that good love is not seasonal.
+Or maybe it was the universe sending me this boy to teach me about love so that I’d finally understand that good love is not conditional.

-The complicating factor here was that Love 1 had a girlfriend back home.
+The complicating factor here was that he had a girlfriend back home.
 I was aware of this.
-And so we stayed in a just friends-zone but remained friends after this week-long trip.
+And so we were careful to remain in a just friends-zone even after we returned home from our week-long sabbatical.

-To have someone understand your mind and enjoy you for who you are at your core is a different kind of intimacy.Unknown
+To have someone understand your mind is a different kind of intimacy.Unknown

-Since we were from different cities, we kept in touch by messaging and calling each other to say goodnight.
+Since we lived in different states, we kept in touch with the occasional Skype chat and by calling each other to say goodnight.
 I fell hard and fast.

 He told me he was too.

-I remember the exact moment that I felt love in my heart for Love 1.
-We were on the phone one night, before either one of us had spoken our feelings towards each other into existence.
+We were on the phone one night before either one of us had spoken our feelings towards each other into existence.
 I was telling him about my weekend plans and mentioned that one of my guy friends was having people over.
-Although this guy friend and I had no history together, Love 1 was protective, and maybe even a little bit jealous.
+Although this guy friend and I had no history together, he was protective and maybe even a little bit jealous.

-His curiosity became a little defensive and I asked: “Yeah I might be going over to Nick Fischer’s house this weekend but what’s the big deal, who cares!?”
+His curiosity became defensive and I asked: “Yeah I might be going over to Nick Fischer’s house this weekend but what’s the big deal, who cares!?”

-He was still with his girlfriend at the time, but there was not an ounce of hesitation in his reply, “I DO!”
+He was still with his girlfriend at the time, but there was not an inkling of hesitation in his reply, “I DO!”

 Wait what?
 Is that even allowed?

 And he did.
 I could feel it.
-He cared about me and it was unconditional.
+He cared about me in an unconditional way.
 I was important to him.

 My second love was, in fact, the hard one.
 I didn’t allow anyone to get close again until after college.
-Finally, after moving back home and out of my mom’s house, I downloaded the apps, dated around for two years or so, and then I met Love 2.
+Finally, after moving back home and out of my mom’s house, I downloaded the apps, dated around for two years or so, and then I met my second love.

-I first laid eyes at him at the gym, the spot at which I typically noticed the guys I would later match with on the apps and strike up a conversation with.
+I first noticed him at the gym, the spot at which I typically noticed the guys I would later match with on the apps and strike up a conversation with.